HexFiend/HexFiend/templates/Tutorial.md

 3. Go back to Hex Fiend and select **Refresh** from the **Templates** drop-down.
 You should see your template listed as **First** if everything was correct so far.
 4. Open any file and change the selection cursor to new locations.
 You'll see the "UInt32" field update.

 Congrats, you've written the most basic and simplest template that actually does something!
+Visit the [reference](Reference.md) for details on other commands available.